awsdocs/amazon-connect-admin-guide/doc_source/delete-connect-instance.md

 1. Open the Amazon Connect console at [https://console\.aws\.amazon\.com/connect/](https://console.aws.amazon.com/connect/)\.

-1. Select the check box for the instance and choose **Remove**\.
-If you don't see the **Remove** button, you don't have permissions to delete instances\.
+1. Select the check box for the instance and choose **Delete**\.
+If you don't see the **Delete** button, you don't have permissions to delete instances\.
 Contact your AWS administrator for help\.

-1. When prompted, type the name of the instance and choose **Remove**\.
+1. When prompted, type the name of the instance and choose **Delete**\.

 ## Error message: "Region Unsupported\.
 Amazon Connect is not available in \[Region\]"<a name="region-unsupported"></a>